 Patients ask: Am I at increased risk for ovarian hyperstimulation syndrome (OHSS) after taking Ovidrel®?

-Tell them: OHSS can occur after you’ve stopped taking gonadotropin treatments.
-They may develop quickly.
+Possible Response: OHSS can occur after you’ve stopped taking gonadotropin treatments.
+It may develop quickly.
 In women receiving Ovidrel® 250 μg treatment, OHSS occurred in 1.7% of patients in ART clinical trials and 3.0% of patients in OI clinical trials.
-OHSS occurred in 9.0% of patients receiving Ovidrel® 500 μg.

 If your patient’s ovaries are abnormally enlarged on the last day of FSH therapy, Ovidrel® should not be administered to reduce the chances of OHSS.